anodejs/anodejs/docs/SECURITY_SETUP.md

 ### Configuring domain

 Let's assume your domain is ```myservice.net```.
-Let's also assume the certicate for services in this domain is myservice.pfx.
+Let's also assume the certificate for services in this domain is myservice.pfx.

 #### Configure DNS